neo4j/docker-neo4j/DEVELOPMENT.md

 The make script cannot automatically download unreleased source files, so you need to manually download them before building the images.

-1. Assuming you cloned this repository to `$NEO4J_DOCKER_ROOT`, download the community and enterprise unix tar.gz files and copy them to `$NEO4J_DOCKER_ROOT/in`.
+1. Assuming you cloned this repository to `$NEO4J_DOCKER_ROOT`, download the community and enterprise unix tar.gz files from the `packaging` build in our pipeline, and copy them to `$NEO4J_DOCKER_ROOT/in`.
 1. Run the make script setting `NEO4JVERSION` to the version number in the files downloaded into the `in/` folder.

 For example: